CodexLink/CodexLink/README.md

 ## Hello!
 I'm Janrey `CodexLink` Licas 👋

-I'm a **Self-Taught** 3rd Computer Engineering Student in **Technological Institute of the Philippines** specializing in **Intelligent Systems** ***(Generally Known as Embedded Systems)*** who like to code in Object Oriented and has a passion to create something that is personally beneficial as best possible with complex implementations that would certainly follows certain standards in code patterns and abstraction methods in any other way.
+I'm a 3rd Year **Self-Taught** Computer Engineering Student in **Technological Institute of the Philippines** specializing in **Intelligent Systems**. ***(Generally Known as Embedded Systems)*** who likes to code in Object Oriented Approach and has a passion to create something that is personally beneficial as best as possible with complex implementations that would certainly follows certain standards in code patterns and methods in any other way.

 [![Non-Unique Visit Count](https://komarev.com/ghpvc/?username=CodexLink&label=Visitor%20Profile%20Count&color=blueviolet)](https://github.com/antonkomarev/github-profile-views-counter)
 [![GitHub Followers](https://img.shields.io/github/followers/CodexLink?label=Follow%20Me&style=social)](http://github.com/CodexLink?tab=followers)